ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-1. Explain significance level of the test and its use in hypothesis testing.
+Q. Explain significance level of the test and its use in hypothesis testing.

 <details><summary><b>Answer</b></summary>